Mint Julep Poke Cake – this ultra delicious poke has a creamy and boozy filling and is topped off with an extra minty homemade whipped topping!

 Pin it here

-You know what I love about the Kentucky Derby?
+Do you know what I love about the Kentucky Derby?
 No, it’s not the beautiful horses with their unusual names; though I do love them.
 And it’s not the big, frilly hats, though I do love them as well.
 And it’s not the pomp and circumstances surrounding the horse race, though I adore the tradition and it’s not even the mint juleps, though bourbon is spectacular.

 What I love most about the Kentucky Derby is making themed recipes that fit the occasion.
 One year I made these Hot Brown Baked Potatoes and then the next year I served up this bourbon infused fudge.
 Both recipes were festive ways to incorporate the flavors that surround the Derby.